-This month we will be giving away a \$100 Visa gift card.

-Each client who sends new accounts during the month of September will have their name entered into a drawing.
-At the end of the month we'll draw a name; and, if it's yours, we will send you the gift card.
+This month we will be giving away a gift basket from the Chocolate Covered Wagon.
+Each client who sends new accounts this month will have their name entered into a drawing.
+At the end of the month we'll draw a name, and if it's yours, you'll win the gift card.

-Don't miss out on your chance to win; send new accounts in September!
+Don't miss out on your chance to win; Send new accounts before the end of the month!
 Good luck!!

-PEOPLE SAY THE CRAZIEST THINGS!
-By David J. Saxton
+PEOPLE SAY THE CRAZIEST THINGS

-President, NORTH AMERICAN RECOVERY
+BY: David J. Saxton President, NORTH AMERICAN RECOVERY

-In my line of work I've seen and heard some crazy things over the years.
-Just when I think I've heard it all, I'm surprised again.
+I've seen and heard some crazy things over the years.
+And just when I think I've heard it all, I'm surprised again.
 This month I wanted to share two examples of some interesting exchanges we've had with people.
 The first was entirely over the phone and was with a consumer.
 The second was a face-to-face exchange with a consumer's mother and a brave little girl.

 Recently, one of our collectors was going about her job the way she normally does.
-She was attempting to collect an account from a man we'll call Mark (no real names will be used in these stories.
-You know, to protect the "innocent").
-During her conversation with Mark, he refused to tell the collector where he worked and even refused to say if he had a job.
+However, while attempting to collect what appeared to be an average account, the consumer refused to tell the collector where he worked and even refused to say if he had a job.

 This would have frustrated some collectors, but not ours.
-The collector simply did the next best thing; she called his neighbor and asked the neighbor if Mark was currently employed.
+The collector simply did the next best thing; she called his neighbor and asked the neighbor if the consumer was currently employed.
 Everything she did was completely legal, ethical, and permissible under all state and federal collection laws.
-(And all of her calls, including the call with the neighbor, were recorded.)
+(And her calls, including the call with the neighbor, were recorded.)

-When the collector talked to the neighbor she was very discrete and in no way divulged that she was calling about a past-due bill.
-When asked why she was calling she simply told the neighbor, "It's about a personal business matter of Mark's."
-The neighbor was very pleasant and even offered to give a message to Mark.
+When the collector talked to the neighbor, she was very discrete and in no way divulged that she was calling about a past-due bill.
+When asked why she was calling she simply told the neighbor, "It's about a personal business matter."
+The neighbor was very pleasant and even offered to give a message to the consumer.

-Well, as you can imagine, Mark was quite upset that our collector called his neighbor.
-He was so upset that he called the collector and started badgering her about the call.
-He became very aggressive and said things to intimidate the collector.
+Well, as you can imagine, the consumer was not happy that we called his neighbor.
+He was so upset that he called the collector and became very aggressive and said things to intimidate the collector.
 Suffice it to say, the call wasn't a very pleasant one.
-Mark told the collector over and over again how he was a collector for an attorney and he knew what she could and couldn't do.
+The consumer told the collector over and over again how he was a collector for an attorney, and he knew what she could and couldn't do.

-Everything I've described so far is actually quite typical for our industry.
+Everything I've described so far is typical for our industry.
 People are always upset if a neighbor brings them a message from someone they don't know, so they'll call and complain about it.
 But since we haven't violated the law, it usually ends there.
-The Collector Chronicle